TA

 Osh (Plov)

-A national dish of Tajikistan, Osh is a flavorful rice pilaf cooked with meat (usually lamb or beef), carrots, onions, and spices.
+A national dish of Tajikistan, Osh is a flavorful rice pilaf cooked with meat (usually lamb or beef), carrots, onions, and spices in a massive kazan.
 It's often served communally from a large platter and holds cultural significance in celebrations and gatherings.
+Every region and family has its own variation, usually including raisins or dried apricots for sweet contrast.

 Must Try!